apigee/istio-mixer-adapter/README.md

         --timestamp_attributes="request.time=2017-01-01T01:00:00Z,response.time=2017-01-01T01:01:00Z"

-Analytics should show up in your org.
+Analytics should show up in your org (may take several minutes depending on your account).